Overcoming Prior Misspecification in Online Learning to Rank: Experiments

 \item How would our algorithms perform if the theoretical assumptions are violated?
 We explore this using two datasets in \cref{fig:web30k,fig:Istella}.
 Further experiments \cref{fig:web30k-cut,fig:web30k-all,fig:Istella-cut,fig:Istella-all} are in \cref{app:further-experiments}. \end{enumerate}

-The default setting for our synthetic experiments is $L=30$, $K=3$, $T=10000$, and $\lambda=1/10^{4}$.
+The default setting for our synthetic experiments is $L=30$, $K=3$, $T=10000$, $S=1$, and $\lambda=1/10^{4}$. \jtodo{Hyper-parameters tuning discussion}Our preliminary analysis shows that the few hyper-parameters ($\lambda, S$) of our algorithms do not change the behavior much and thus we did not include a tuning study.
+This is also in line with the regret bounds which show the effect of the hyper-parameters is negligible.
 We compare the cumulative regret of the algorithms over 100 simulation replications.
 In the synthetic experiments, each replication is a new instance sampled from a fixed prior.